FARHANVA/Heart_Disease_Classifier/README.md

 # ❤️ Heart Disease Prediction using Machine Learning

-This project predicts the likelihood of heart disease based on medical features using machine learning classifiers.
+This project predicts the likelihood of heart disease based on medical features using the machine learning classifiers.
 It compares Logistic Regression, Decision Tree, and K-Nearest Neighbors (KNN) to evaluate which model performs best for binary classification.

 ---